-When you get tomato seeds from the gardening store it is mostly mentioned on the seed packets about the growth type.
-Then again, if you buy seedling from your local nursery you can also notice in the plant tags for confirming the growth type.
+When you get tomato seeds from the gardening store, it is mostly mentioned on the seed packets about the growth type.
+Then again, if you buy seedlings from your local nursery, you can also notice in the plant tags to confirm the growth type.

-Besides if you collect seeds or seedling form your friends or neighbors ask them about the tomato’s growth habits and other information such as color, average weight, maturity date, and heirloom or hybrid varieties.
+Besides, if you collect seeds or seedlings from your friends or neighbors, ask them about the tomato’s growth habits and other information such as color, average weight, maturity date, and heirloom or hybrid varieties.

 Tomato Plants Height

 Usually, determinate tomato plants don’t grow taller than 2-4 feet at all.
-After they reach their certain length they stop growing and concentrate on setting flowers and fruits.
+After they reach a certain length, they stop growing and concentrate on setting flowers and fruits.